-Earlier this year, Treasurer Josh Frydenberg said the government doesn’t plan to make changes to Limited Recourse Borrowing Arrangements (LRBAs) – where self-managed super funds take out loans to buy an asset.
+Treasurer Josh Frydenberg has said the government doesn’t plan to make changes to Limited Recourse Borrowing Arrangements (LRBAs) – where self-managed super funds take out loans to buy an asset.
 One of the reasons?
-Government regulations are already tight enough to reduce SMSF borrowing risks.
+Government regulations are already restrictive to reduce SMSF borrowing risks.

 Whether or not you agree with him, it’s important to at least understand how the government regulates LBRAs, what the risks are and who’s looking out for your interests if you have a self-managed super fund.

 But first, here are some facts about what the two SMSF watchdogs – ASIC and the ATO – have found in the SMSF sector.